seed-labs/seed-emulator/examples/06-mini-internet/README.md

 dns.getZone('as152.net.').addRecord('@ A 10.152.0.71')
 ```

+Note that the `getZone` call automatically creates the zones if they don't exist.
+The above creates three new zones and points them to their corresponding web server nodes.

 #### Hosting zones

+After creating the zones, we still need to host it somewhere.
+This can be done with the same helper we used eariler:

 ```python
 make_dns_as(162, ['as150.net.', 'as151.net.', 'as152.net.'], 103)
 ```

+The call above hosts all three zones on AS162.

 ## Create user AS

+Now, let's create some user AS so users can join the simulator with their real computer.
+This is not strictly necessary; we can always just attach to the containers, and they will be already in the simulated internet.

 ```python
 make_user_as(170, 102)
 make_user_as(171, 105)
 ```

+The helper calls above create two user ASes, AS170 and AS171, in IX102 and IX105.

 ## Configure DNSSEC

+Now, optionally, we can enable DNSSEC for the three zones.
+Enabling DNSSEC is simply enable DNSSEC on the entire chain:

 ```python
 dnssec.enableOn('.')